 Your Liability Exposure

-Proactive masonry maintenance eliminates this liability exposure.
+Proactive masonry maintenance eliminates this exposure.
 Annual inspection and timely repair cost a fraction of a single incident claim.

 Building a Preventive Maintenance Schedule

-5-Year Professional Assessment
+Five-Year Professional Assessment

-15 to 25 Year Major Maintenance Cycle
+15 to 25-Year Major Maintenance Cycle

-The Cost of Deferred Maintenance
+The Cost of Deferred Commercial Masonry Maintenance

 The Escalation Pattern

-Year 0-5 (mortar beginning to recede): Spot tuckpointing, $2 to $5 per square foot of affected area.
+Years 0 to 5 (mortar beginning to recede, no water infiltration yet): Spot tuckpointing.
 Total for a typical two-story commercial facade: $1,500 to $4,000.

 Budget Planning